 The concern for many patients and doctors is that “interchangeability” opens the door to the pharmacist to substitute a biosimilar for the branded biologic without consulting the prescribing physician or even making a patient aware of the substitution.
 Many states have passed or are considering laws governing substitutions, although some doctors, including Dr. Matteson, would prefer to see a more uniform, nationwide approach.

 The Arthritis Foundation, which has been instrumental in getting the legislation passed in states, maintains that doctors and patients need to be informed in a timely manner if a substitution occurs, and that doctor should to be able to override a substitution in certain cases.

-Although biosimilars have been available worldwide – including Japan, Canada, Australia and many countries in Europe – patent disputes have delayed their introduction in the U.S. Pfizer, maker of Inflectra, reports that it shipped the drug to national and regional wholesalers in mid-November 2016, and is working with distribution partners to make it available to patients.
-Merck says Renflexis will be available to patients in October 2017.
+Although biosimilars have been available worldwide – including Japan, Canada, Australia and many countries in Europe – patent disputes have delayed their introduction in the U.S. However, some have managed to reach consumers: Pfizer launched Inflectra in November 2016 and Merck launched Renflexis in July 2017.

 How all of these factors will play out is still unclear.
 Nor is it clear how quickly and whole-heartedly patients and doctors will embrace biosimilars.

 “As with any new paradigm, there’s some uncertainty,” notes Dr. Kay.
-“But once these drugs are introduced into clinical practice and patients and physicians see they are just as effective at a lower cost, they will want to use them,” he predicts.
+“But once these drugs are introduced into clinical practice and patients and physicians see they are just as effective at a lower cost, they will want to use them."